adedamola26/data-pipeline-4-online-retail/README.md

 # End-to-End Data Pipeline For An E-rerail Company's Customer Transaction Dataset
-In this project, I develop a an automated data pipeline that extracts data from Kaggle and prepares the data, at the end of the pipeline, for building a dashboard.
+In this project, I develop a a data pipeline that extracts data from Kaggle and prepares the data, at the end of the pipeline, for building a dashboard.
 Along the pipeline, I automate several other tasks including data preprocessing/transformation and running data quality checks.

 ## Tools used